 Line 16.
-Phase-out amount.-The amount of amortization for members of a controlled group and the phase-out of the group's specified policy acquisition expenses under section 848(b) must be allocated to each member in proportion to that member's specified policy acquisition expenses for the taxable year.
+Phase-out amount.
+The amount of amortization for members of a controlled group and the phase-out of the group's specified policy acquisition expenses under section 848(b) must be allocated to each member in proportion to that member's specified policy acquisition expenses for the taxable year.

-Schedule H-Small Life Insurance Company Deduction
+Schedule H - Small Life Insurance Company Deduction

-To qualify for the small LIC deduction, a LIC must have less than: (a) \$15 million of tentative LICTI, and (b) \$500 million in assets.
+To qualify for the small LIC deduction, a LIC must have less than:

+1. \$15 million of tentative LICTI, and 2. \$500 million in assets.

-The deduction for qualifying small LICs is 60% of the tentative LICTI for the tax year that does not exceed \$3 million.
-To the extent that tentative LICTI exceeds \$3 million, the deduction is phased out.
+The deduction for qualifying small LICs is 60% of the first \$3 million of tentative LICTI for the tax year.
+If tentative LICTI exceeds \$3 million, the deduction is phased out.
 The reduction in the deduction is equal to 15% of the tentative LICTI for the tax year that exceeds \$3 million.

 In computing the small LIC deduction, all LIC members of the same controlled group are treated as one company.
-Any small LIC deduction determined with respect to the group must be allocated among the LICs in the group in proportion to their respective tentative LICTIs.
+Any small LIC deduction determined for the group must be allocated among the LICs in the group in proportion to their respective tentative LICTIs.